kpine/zwave-js-server-docker/README.md

 Instead of using the `USB_PATH` environment variable, map the device path to the default `/dev/zwave`.

-### Device Configuration Fileis
+### User Device Configuration Files

-Use the `/cache/config` directory to test new device config files or make modifications to existing ones.
-The files located in this directory will supplement or override the embedded devicie config database.
-The driver logs will indicate which file was loaded:
+Use the `/cache/config` directory to easily test new device config files or modifications to existing ones.
+The files located in this directory will supplement or override the embedded device config database.
+When the container is restarted and the network is started, the driver logs will indicate which file was loaded:

 ```
 2021-06-19T06:19:18.506Z CNTRLR   [Node 007] Embedded device config loaded